top of page

 Our Research

 Our recent data indicate that the internalisation of ECM components is strongly up-regulated in invasive cancer cells, compared to normal epithelial cells and non-invasive cancer cells, suggesting that ECM uptake might be involved in controlling invasive cell migration.
-Furthermore, we also found that ECM endocytosis is able to sustain cancer cell growth in nutrient-deprived conditions, raising the intriguing hypothesis that the ECM could represent a source of food for starved cancer cells.
+Furthermore, we found that ECM endocytosis sustains cancer cell growth in nutrient-deprived conditions, indicating that the ECM could represent a source of food for starved cancer cells (Nazemi et al., 2024).
 We are currently addressing 3 main research questions:

 How is ECM internalisation regulated?
 We are investigating which ECM components are preferentially internalised by cancer cells (using a mass spectrometry approach, in collaboration with Dr Mark Collins at the University of Sheffield), the role of the ECM receptors of the integrin family in controlling ECM uptake and we will use a functional genomic approach (in collaboration with Dr Fred Bard, IMBC A*STAR institute in Singapore) to unravel novel regulators of ECM endocytosis.
 We have developed an imaging-based approach to visualise and quantify the internalisation of simple and complex 3D matrices, such as collagens, matrigel and fibroblast-generated cell-derived matrices.